skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 points: 5
 ```

-## Setting Up
+## Setting up

 First we need to download our GraphQL Sandbox and run it locally.
-That's the place where we will define our Schema.
+That's the place where we will define our schema.

 Clone this repo: